apollographql/apollo-studio-community/README.md

 ## Pricing

-Studio's developer tools and schema registry are free to use and always will be.
-You can use the Schema Reference and Apollo Explorer without worrying about cost, and can invite unlimited members of your organization to use these tools for free as well.
+You can use most of the Studio tools, including Apollo Explorer, schema reference, and CI checks for free.
+You can also invite unlimited "read-only" users of your registry info to use these tools for free as well.

-Most of Studio's observability tools, including Schema Checks, are available on the [Studio Team](https://www.apollographql.com/pricing/) plan.

-Single Sign-On, advanced user roles, advanced federation tools, and more are available on our [Studio Enterprise](https://www.apollographql.com/pricing/) plan.
-Please [get in touch with us](https://www.apollographql.com/contact-sales) if you are interested in that.
+For more information about our commercial offerings and the total set of free features please see [the Apollo pricing page](https://www.apollographql.com/pricing/)